MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-github-release-v0.md

 **`itemPattern`** - **Item Pattern**<br>
 `string`.
 Default value: `**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Minimatch pattern to filter files to be downloaded.
 To download all files within a release, use `**`.
 <!-- :::editable-content-end::: -->
 <br>